Will Having My Picture on My Massage Business Website Attract Sexual Solicitations?

-In a career as fulfilling as massage therapy, it stinks to deal with the raised eyebrows, off-color jokes, and innuendo that comes along with telling someone what my vocation is.
+In a career as fulfilling as massage therapy, it stinks to deal with the raised eyebrows, off-color jokes, and innuendo that come with telling someone what my vocation is.
 I created Respect Massage to elevate the profession from within by empowering massage therapists to take a stand against sexual solicitations.

-I get asked a lot about what pictures therapists should have on their website – what other industry needs to be so sensitive to THAT?
+I get asked a lot about what pictures therapists should have on their website—what other industry needs to be so sensitive to that?
 Ugh.
 Well, I got asked so many times and saw so many therapists removing their photos, I knew I had to do something.

 WE are not the problem.

 Why should we have to hide our faces?

 Yes, It’s OK to Post Images and Photos of Yourself on Your Business Website

 It will help attract your ideal clients if you are clear about who exactly you are marketing to.
 Having pictures of you working in your space is a great way to demonstrate your skills, professionalism, and expertise.
 It is also an easy way for your potential clients to get to know you.
 The vast majority of the clients looking at your business want to book a legitimate massage.
 Market to them.
 Do not let your website look like every other massage business out there and play to the lowest common denominator.